 Japan loves its traditional cuisine, whether it be adapted, borrowed or indigenous.
-Shun is an important Japanese concept, it means cooking with seasonal ingredients so that the produce provides the most amount of fresh flavour.
-This concept of Shun influences elements of taste and cooking technique so that flavour can be preserved and enhanced through each dish (Seligman, L., 1994).
+Shun is an important Japanese concept, it means cooking with seasonal ingredients so that the product provides the most amount of fresh flavor.
+This concept of Shun influences elements of taste and cooking techniques so that flavor can be preserved and enhanced through each dish (Seligman, L., 1994).

 Dashi – Japanese Stock

 Dashi is a Japanese stock, made most commonly with konbu a variety of kelp that grows around Japan.
-However, dependant on the prefecture in Japan the ingredients and preparation of the stock may vary drastically.
+However, depending on the prefecture in Japan the ingredients and preparation of the stock may vary drastically.
 The fundamentals of it do not change.
-Dashi is the result of slow flavour extraction.
-It uses low heat and time to extract the nourishment and flavour from the few ingredients used to make a stock that holds a lot of umami potential.
+Dashi is the result of slow flavor extraction.
+It uses low heat and time to extract the nourishment and flavor from the few ingredients used to make a stock that holds a lot of umami potential.

 Dashi apart from being an essential part of Japanese cuisine is also the essence of Umami.
 Umami is the fifth taste which is based on a combination of the amino acid glutamic acid and nucleotides inosinate and guanylate.
 This combination is found constantly in dashi.
-Kombu combined with either katsuobushi or shiitake will lend an amazing umami flavour as all three substances are present in the stock.
-The important thing to remember about dashi stock, though the flavour may be mild on its own, when combined – for example – with miso paste there is an explosion of flavour with is complex and outstanding.
+Kombu combined with either katsuobushi or shiitake will lend an amazing umami flavor as all three substances are present in the stock.
+The important thing to remember about dashi stock, though the flavor may be mild on its own when combined – for example – with miso paste there is an explosion of flavor with is complex and outstanding.

-It is for this reason, its mild umami-ness, that dashi can be incorporated into so many different dishes, soups and sauces.
-It brings up the flavour of ramen, miso soup etc. It is also used at all levels of cuisine, such as ceremonial kaiseki or a sumo wrestlers stew chankonabe (O’Connor, K., 2017).
+It is for this reason, its mild umami-ness, that dashi can be incorporated into so many different dishes, soups, and sauces.
+It brings up the flavor of ramen, miso soup, etc. It is also used at all levels of cuisine, such as ceremonial kaiseki or a sumo wrestler stew chankonabe (O’Connor, K., 2017).

 Place a piece of konbu, approximately 10g of dried konbu per 1Liter of room temperature water, if you are using more water increase it from there.
 It is also preferable to use soft water but filtered or tap water, if it is drinkable, is fine as well (just let the chlorine evaporate).
 You can let the water with the konbu rest on the counter for 30 minutes or place the solution into the fridge and let it sit overnight (this is preferable) (Mouritsen, O.G., et al., 2012).